Fiat Panda: Prototypes and special editions

 Fiat presented Aria concept in Frankfurt Motor Show 2007.
 The Aria is equipped with new environment-friendly technology and outputs only 69 g/km CO_{2}.
-With 900 cc turbocharged straight-2 engine it produces 80 bhp, it is also capable of using both petrol and CNG.
+With 900 cc turbocharged straight-2 engine it produces 80 bhp, and is also capable of using both petrol and CNG.

 This new engine is equipped with Fiat's Multiair technology, which uses electrohydraulic valve activation system.
 In monofuel (petrol) version the engine is capable of producing 105 bhp.
 The car is also equipped with Stop&Start function, which helps to reduce consumption by 10% in urban driving.

 Engines

 The smallest engine, the 1.1 L petrol SOHC FIRE engine, rated at 54 bhp is also found in the Fiat Seicento.
 This engine was originally developed and launched in the mid-1980s.

 The 1.2-litre (actually 1,242 cc), 60 hp engine is a derivative of the 1.1 litre, but with higher torque.

 The 1.3-litre Multijet diesel engine is rated at 75 bhp and 100 lbft of torque; it is the most economical of all available engines.
 However, this engine is detuned from the Punto (where it develops 120 lbft of torque) due to the Panda's weaker transmission.
 Pandas with diesel engines can be easily distinguished by a "Multijet" badge on the right side of the rear licence plate.

 Introduced into the range in 2006 was the 1368 cc FIRE engine which had previously seen service in the Fiat Stilo and the second generation Punto Sporting (contrary to some press reports, it is not an adapted version of the 1.4 16v Starjet engine used in the Grande Punto).
 This FIRE engine has four cylinders in-line with sixteen valves actuated by belt driven double overhead camshafts.

 The engine is undersquare with bore and stroke of 72 and 84 mm respectively, running at a compression ratio of 10.8:1.